 FILM 454 - Film Theory (4)

 Through extensive readings, students examine issues in contemporary film theory, particularly the language and concepts of semiotics, models of psychoanalytic and feminist film theory, and the relationship between textuality and ideology.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FILM 220, FILM 221; at least two 300-level film courses; or consent of program director.